dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

-Research has shown that the ECT(1) codepoint goes essentially unused, with the "Nonce Sum" extension to ECN having not been implemented in practice and subsequently obsoleted by some RFCBLA.
+Research has shown that the ECT(1) codepoint goes essentially unused, with the "Nonce Sum" extension to ECN having not been implemented in practice and subsequently obsoleted by [@!RFC8311].
 Additionally, known [@!RFC3168]-compliant senders do not emit ECT(1), and compliant middleboxes do not alter the field to ECT(1), while compliant receivers all interpret ECT(1) identically to ECT(0).
 These are